 The Commonwealth defines fraud as "Dishonestly obtaining a benefit, or causing a loss, by deception or other means".
 In this definition, "benefit" can be money or objects, power, status or information.

-The Department of Education and Training is committed to preventing fraud in all aspects of its business.
-If you suspect fraudulent activity within a program administered by the Department of Education and Training, you should report it.
+The Department of Education is committed to preventing fraud in all aspects of its business.
+If you suspect fraudulent activity within a program administered by the Department of Education, or by one of its employees, you should report it.

 What kinds of fraud can the department investigate?

 The department can investigate any suspected fraudulent activity relating to the Department of Education.
 This can include fraud within or against a program administered by the department and fraud or unethical behaviour committed by departmental staff or contractors.

 Examples of the types of fraud that the department can investigate include:

 - Falsified information being provided to the department, or its contracted service providers, such as to meet eligibility requirements for a program or benefit